H2Wavvy/Construction_scheduling_automation/README.md

 # Collectives_identification

-This Python function may be used for identifying entity collectives (targeted at Truss-like collectives) in networks of structural entities in structures.
+This Python function may be used to identify entity collectives (targeted at Truss-like collectives) in networks of structural entities within structures.
 The dependency graph and reverse dependency graph are obtained from the Graphing_Algorithm function in this repository.
 While the entities_data input should be in a format: entity_predictors = {